NHL Post-Season Begins Tuesday

 Miller has extensive international hockey experience with USA Hockey.
 As a player, he skated for Team USA at the World Junior Championships in 1981, 1982 and 1983.
 He was captain and team MVP of the 1983 USA squad.
 He represented the USA in three World Championships (1986, 1989, 1999), and played in the 1987 Canada Cup.
 As an Assistant Coach, he helped the USA to a gold medal at the Four Nations Cup in 2000.
 He also served as an Athlete Director and Junior Council Member for USA Hockey from 1995-2001.

 Miller holds a B.A. in Business Administration and his M.B.A. in Finance from Michigan State University.
 In addition to a life in hockey, he has spent two years in commercial real estate and several years in the banking industry.
-He and his wife Shelby have three daughters: Taylor is a graduate of Michigan State, Chelsey is in her senior year at Michigan State, and their youngest, Ashton, is a senior at Okemos High School.
+He and his wife Shelby have three daughters: Taylor and Chelsey are both graduates of Michigan State, and their youngest, Ashton, is a freshman on the women's soccer team at Duke.

 at the official